themanaworld/policies/policies/terms-of-service.md

 and/or other parties provide the services "as is" without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
-The entire risk as to the quality and performance of the programs offered by us is with you.
+The entire risk as to the quality and performance of any programs offered by us is with you.
 Should the program prove defective, you assume the cost of all necessary servicing, repair or correction.
+Furthermore, we make no guarantees regarding availability or operability of our services.

 On no event unless required by applicable law or agreed to in writing will any copyright holder, The Mana World Team, or any other party who modifies and/or